 To keep chiseling without ever giving up, until even stone yields.

 Set the blade down and rotten wood defeats you.
 Keep carving and metal and stone give way.
-The difference was never the hardness of the material.
-It was whether your hand came back to it the next day, and the next.
+The difference was never the hardness of the material — it was whether your hand came back to it the next day, and the next.

 Widen your streams of income while curbing what drains away.